 Biogeochemistry models contain state variables representing various pools of carbon and nitrogen and a set of flux variables representing the element and material transfers between different state variables.
 Model spin-up is a step to get biogeochemistry models to a steady state for those state and flux variables (McGuire et al., 1992; King, 1995; Johns et al., 1997; Dickinson et al., 1998).
 Spin-up normally uses cyclic forcing data to force the model run, and reach a steady state, which will be used as initial conditions for model transient simulations.
 The steady state is reached when modeled state variables show a cyclic pattern or a constant and often requires a significant amount of computation time, which needs to be accelerated for regional and global simulations at fine spatial and temporal scales.

 Spin-up is normally achieved by running model repeatedly using one or several decades of meteorological or climatic data, until a steady state is reached.
-The step could require model repeatedly run for more than 2000 annual cycles.
+The step could require model repeatedly run for more than 2000 annual cycles in some extreme cases.
 Specifically, the model will check the stability of the simulated carbon and nitrogen fluxes as well as state variables with specified threshold values.
 For instance, the model will check if the simulated annual net ecosystem production (NEP) is less than 1 g C m-2 yr-1 (McGuire et al. ,1992).
 Another method to reach a steady state is to obtain the analytical solutions (King et al, 1995; Comins, 1997), which might also take a significantly long time.

 For different biogeochemistry models, spin-up could take hundreds and thousands of years to reach a stability, normally longer than the model projection period (Thornton et al., 2005).
 Therefore, a more efficient method to reach the steady state will speed up the entire model simulation.
 Recently, a semi-analytical method (Xia et al., 2012) has been adapted to a carbon-nitrogen coupled model to speed up the spin-up process.
 The idea is to get an analytical solution very close to a steady condition, then start spin-up from the solution, which could significantly reduce spin-up time.
 However, this technique did not reach a cyclic pattern for state and flux variables and required an additional spin-up process to achieve the steady state.
+However, Lardy et al (2011) and Martin et al (2007) have implemented their spin-up methods for a linear problem of soil carbon dynamics including their seasonal cycles.

-Here we developed a new method to accelerate the spin-up process.
+Here we developed a method to accelerate the spin-up process in a non-linear model.
 We tested the method for representative plant function types and the North America with both daily and monthly versions of TEM (Zhuang et al., 2003).
 In addition, we compared the performance of our algorithms with the semi-analytical version of Xia et al. (2012).
 The new algorithms shall help us conduct very high spatial and temporal resolution simulations with process-based biogeochemistry models in the future.

 Method